hvmerode/junit-pipeline/README.md

 * __build.api.poll.timeout__ - The timeout value of polling the result of the pipeline run.
 If the final result is not retrieved yet, the polling stops after a number of seconds, defined by  __build.api.poll.timeout__.
 * __project.api__ - Name of the Azure DevOps base Project API; do not change this value.
 * __project.api.version__ - Version of the Azure DevOps Project API; only change if it is really needed (e.g., if a new version of the API is released).
-> The property file is stored in the _resources_ folder of the code repository.
+> The property file is stored in the _resources_ folder.

 <br>